-Court Ordered Sale - This 10-acre property has no zoning and was once an operational sawmill site.
+Court Ordered Sale - 10-acre property, no zoning.
+Was once an operational sawmill site.
 Abundant power is on site for industrial use or home-based business.
-The property is flat with about 2.5 acres lower toward the Kettle River that could be fertile.
+The property is flat with about 2.5 acres lower toward the Kettle River.
+Accepted Offer, Court Date December 9th.

 If you have use for industrial land or a home-based business this is a great opportunity.
 Agricultural use may also be an option.
-The Kettle River is accessible through Crown land in the south east corner.
 There is a well and septic reported on site, with no records available.

 Beaverdell Station Road is a two lane, gravel forest service road with open ditches and gravel shoulders.
 Local services include overhead electrical and telecommunications service on a registered right of way.
 Domestic water is supplied via on site well system with unknown capacity.
 The water must be treated.
 Waste disposal is provided by septic tank and drain field.
 Given the previous use of the property as a lumber/saw mill, several electrical poles and transformers are there that provide a significant amount of available power (capacity unknown).